pkoppstein/jm/README.md

 paths to subdocuments are specified: jm uses JSON Pointer (RFC 6901), whereas jm.py has a less comprehensive notation.
 As already illustrated, however, typically no path need be specified at all.

+If the yajl2 library has been installed (as by `brew install yajl`) then jm.py will ignore /* C-style comments. */

 ### Numbers